-DaVinciRe shareholders are party to a shareholders agreement (the "Shareholders Agreement") which provides DaVinciRe shareholders, excluding us, with certain redemption rights, that enable each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe to repurchase up to half of such shareholder's aggregate number of shares held, subject to certain limitations, such as limiting the aggregate of all share repurchase requests to 25% of DaVinciRe's capital in any given year and satisfying all applicable regulatory requirements.
-If total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro-rata, based on the amounts desired to be repurchased.
-Shareholders desiring to have DaVinciRe repurchase will be effective as of such date.
-Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the shareholder set fective.
-The repurchase will be effective as of such date.
-Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the shareholders of DaVinciRe subject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.
+DaVinciRe shareholders are party to a shareholders agreement (the "Shareholders Agreement") which provides DaVinciRe shareholders, excluding us, with certain redemption rights, that enable each shareholder to notify DaVinciRe of such shareholder's desire for DaVinciRe's capital in any given year and satisfying all applicable regulatory requirements.
+If total shareholder requests exceed 25% of DaVinciRe's capital, the number of shares repurchase requests to 25% of DaVinciRe's capital, the number of shares repurchased will be reduced among the requesting shareholders pro-rata, based on the amounts desired to be repurchased.
+Shareholder sequences become DaVinciRe repurchase their shares must notify DaVinciRe before March 1 of each year.
+The repurchase price will be based on GAAP book value as of the end of the year in which the shareholder notice is given, and the repurchase will be effective as of such date.
+Payment will be made by April 1 of the following year, following delivery of the audited financial statements for the year in which the repurchase was effective.
+The repurchase price is subject to a true-up for development on outstanding loss reserves after settlement of all claims relating to the applicable years.
 Certain third party shareholders of DaVinciRe submitted repurchase notices on or before the required annual redemption notice date of March 1, 2009, in accordance with the Shareholders Agreement.
-The repurchase notices submitted on or before March 1, 2009, were for shares of DaVinciRe view of a view of \$173.6 million at December 31, 2009.
-Effective January 1, 2010, DaVinciRe redeemed the shares for \$173.6 million, less a \$17.6 million reserve holdback, and, in a separate transaction, we sold a portion of our shares in DaVinciRe to a third party shareholder.
-As a result of these transactions, our ownership interest in DaVinciRe to a 11.2%.
-We expect our ownership in DaVinciRe to a true-up for s
+The repurchase notices submitted on or before March 1, 2009, were for shares of DaVinciRe with a GAAP book value of \$173.6 million at December 31, 2009.
+Effective January 1, 2010, DaVinciRe redeemed the shares for \$173.6 million reserve holdback, and, in a separate transaction, we sold a portion of our shares in DaVinciRe to a third party shareholder.
+As a result of these transactions, our ownership interest in DaVinciRe to cur ownership in DaVinciRe to fluctuate over time.